google/oss-fuzz/docs/reproducing.md

   This is essentialy the previous command that addionally mounts local sources into the running container.
 - *Fix the issue.* Use the previous command to verify you fixed the issue locally.
-- *Submit the fix.* Clusterfuzz will automatically pick up the changes, recheck the testcase and will close the issue.
+- *Submit the fix.* ClusterFuzz will automatically pick up the changes, recheck the testcase and will close the issue.

 ## Manual